skuid/SamplePages/Tools/README.md

  ### <a href="SkuidLicenseUse.xml" download="SkuidLicenseUse.xml">License Use - Six Months</a>

-    -   Summary report that shows logins by month for users that have license to the Skuid Package.
+Summary report that shows logins by month for users that have license to the Skuid Package.
 Report shows 6 months of login activity.

+Instructions:
    -  V1 Page API Used
    -  Data source: Uses default Salesforce data source
    -  Design System: None